brettz9/jamilih/README.md

 console.log(mySelect.test2() === 'mySelect');
 ```

+Another disadvantage of the above is that the methods/object properties
+could also conflict with future standard ones of the same name added
-Note that while our example does not do so, you might wish to protect consumers of your methods
+to the built-in element.
+While our example does not do so, you might
+therefore wish to protect consumers of your methods from naming that
-from naming that could conflict with future standard method names.
+could conflict with future standard names.
 Per [this comment](https://github.com/w3c/webcomponents/issues/700#issuecomment-342973055),
-a safe option would be to merely add `$` in front of the custom method names or properties
+a safe option would be to merely add `$` in front of the custom method
-(e.g., it would become `$test` and `$test2` in the example).
-Another advantage of doing so
+names or properties (e.g., it would become `$test` and `$test2` in
-is that consumers can easily discern which methods are standard (and thus can be queried
+the example).
+Another advantage of doing so is that consumers can easily
+discern which methods are standard (and thus can be queried online) and
-online) and which are specific to your API.
+which are specific to your API.

 ## Maps